 Most of our partners run games that are 2 x 18 minute halves and as such these timings are based on this (you can adjust if your venue plays slightly different lengths)

 Basketball / Futsal / 5-a-side / Touch / Footy 7s + More (All sports other than Netball & Indoor Cricket)

 1 person subs every 3 minutes of each half (you will play 15 of 18 minutes in each half).

 2 people sub every 6 minutes of each half (you will play 12 of 18 minutes in each half).

 This is pretty rare for our most of our sports, but more common for some fast paced outdoor games such as touch and Footy 7s.
-We recommend subbing as frequently as possible, with blocks of approximately 3 minutes generally working best (Tip: Either team scoring is a good time to sub).
-Why do we have this number of players in a team?
+We recommend subbing as frequently as possible, with blocks of approximately 3 minutes generally working best (Tip: either team scoring is a good time to sub).

 Netball subs are more clearly defined due to the game being split in to 4 quarters.